AlloyCI/alloy-runner/docs/faq/README.md

 **Long Answer:**

-The web interface for gitlab-ci emulates a UNIX ANSI terminal (at least partially).
-The `gitlab-runner` pipes any output from the build directly to the web interface.
+The web interface for alloy-ci emulates a UNIX ANSI terminal (at least partially).
+The `alloy-runner` pipes any output from the build directly to the web interface.
 That means that any ANSI color codes that are present will be honored.

 Windows' CMD terminal (before Win10 ([source](http://www.nivot.org/blog/post/2016/02/04/Windows-10-TH2-(v1511)-Console-Host-Enhancements)))